Becojo/synergydb/README.md

 Represents a value at a given point of time.
 The type `T` can be anything, the order of this type is solely based on the timestamp.

 ### `Max[T]`
-Defines a join-semilattice.
+Max type that when merged returns that largest value.
 The type `T` must be orderable.

 ### `Min[T]`
-Defines a meet-semilattice.
+Min type that when merged returns that smallest value.
 The type `T` must be orderable.

 ### `Nat`
 Represents a natural number.